 - Guelph currently generates approximately 10,000 tonnes of organic waste each year.

-- Similar to the capacity of the original composting facility, the OWPF is designed to handle 30,000 tonnes of organic material per year to ensure efficiencies of scale (i.e. the minimum capacity in order for the facility to be economically viable) and to allow for future population growth.
+- Similar to the capacity of the original composting facility, the Organic Waste Processing Facility is designed to handle 30,000 tonnes of organic material per year to ensure efficiencies of scale (i.e. the minimum capacity in order for the facility to be economically viable) and to allow for future population growth.

 - The amount of organic waste that Guelph generates is expected to grow from approximately 10,000 tonnes to over 16,000 tonnes per year over a 25 year period.

-- To take advantage of its excess plant capacity, the City will benefit by receiving organic waste from other municipalities, which will reduce operating and capital costs.
-The Region of Waterloo has entered into a contract with AIM to have its organic waste processed at a facility operated by AIM.
-The Region will pay AIM to process its organics and the City of Guelph would receive compensation from AIM for the use of its facility should the Region of Waterloo have its organic waste processed at Guelph’s facility, reducing costs to Guelph taxpayers
+- To take advantage of its excess plant capacity, the City benefits by receiving organic waste from other municipalities, which reduces operating and capital costs.
+The Region of Waterloo has entered into a contract with AIM Environmental Group to have organic waste processed at a facility operated by AIM.
+The Region will pay AIM to process its organics and the City of Guelph receives compensation from AIM for the use of its facility by the Region of Waterloo, reducing costs to Guelph taxpayers.

-- Moving ahead with the new OWPF provides a local, long term solution to managing Guelph’s organic waste with more control over future financial costs and environmental impact.
+- Moving ahead with the Organic Waste Processing Facility provides a local, long term solution to managing Guelph’s organic waste with more control over future financial costs and environmental impact.

-- The new OWPF uses aerobic, in-vessel composting technology to process organic waste.
+- The Organic Waste Processing Facility uses aerobic, in-vessel composting technology to process organic waste.
 This technology uses less energy and generates fewer greenhouse gas emissions than transporting organic waste long distances for processing, or landfilling organic waste.

-- Processing Guelph’s organic material at the OWPF allows the City to divert waste from disposal and is critical in helping the City achieve the waste diversion targets set out in the Solid Waste Management Master Plan (SWMMP).
-The SWMMP, which was developed by a public steering committee, identifies three waste diversion targets: 55% by 2011, 65% by 2016 and 70% by 2021.
-(The City’s current practice of using energy-from-waste is not classified as diversion from disposal by the Ontario Ministry of the Environment.)
+- Processing Guelph’s organic material at the Organic Waste Processing Facility allows the City to divert waste from disposal and is critical in helping the City achieve the waste diversion targets set out in the Solid Waste Management Master Plan (SWMMP).
+The SWMMP, which was developed by a public steering committee, identified three waste diversion targets: 55% by 2011, 65% by 2016 and 70% by 2021.

-- The new OWPF is in line with the City’s objective to produce less waste per capita than any comparable Canadian city.
+- Guelph’s Organic Waste Processing Facility is in line with the City’s objective to produce less waste per capita than any comparable Canadian city.

-- Guelph’s OWPF will ensure that Guelph’s organic material is processed locally and that the capacity for future growth is accommodated.
+- Guelph’s Organic Waste Processing Facility ensures that Guelph’s organic material is processed locally and the capacity for future growth is accommodated.

-- Cities with composting facilities with excess capacity will be in a stronger economic and environmental position if organic waste diversion becomes regulated in the future, banning it from landfill, a reality for municipalities in Nova Scotia.
+- Cities with composting facilities with excess capacity are in a stronger economic and environmental position when organic waste diversion becomes regulated as proposed under the provincial Food and Organic Waste Framework’s Policy Statement.
+Banning organic waste from landfill is already a reality for municipalities in Nova Scotia.

 - The Ministry of the Environment advocates for regional waste management facilities.
-The City of Guelph’s Materials Recovery Facility currently processes recyclable material from outside Guelph and its new OWPF will allow the City to process organics from other municipalities, helping to divert more waste from landfill.
+The Organic Waste Processing Facility allows the City to process organics from other municipalities, helping to divert more waste from landfill in the province.

 - Composting organic waste does cost more than burying or burning it.
-But it is the responsible thing to do in order to reduce climate impacts, divert waste from landfill, and create clean compost that can be put back into the earth.
+But it is the responsible thing to do in order to reduce climate impacts, divert waste from landfill, and create a nutritious soil amendment.

 Frequently asked questions